mpromonet/v4l2rtspserver/README.md

 If liblog4cpp5-dev is not present, a simple log using std::cout is used.
  - libasound2-dev Licence LGPL (optional)
 If libasound2-dev is not present in the build environment, there will have no audio support.
+ - libssl-dev (optional)
+If libssl-dev is not present rtsps/srtp will not be available

 Usage
 -----